Captivated by Liquidity – Theoretical Traps and Practical Mazes

-• Tibor Tatay Széchenyi István Egyetem
+• Tibor Tatay Széchenyi István University

 Ábel I. (2019).
 Pénz és kamat: A monetáris politika megújítása.
 Prosperitas monográfiák.
 Bu dapesti Gazdasági Egyetem, Budapest, https:// uni-bge.hu/Kutatasi-tevekenyseg/Folyoiratok_ kiadvanyok/Prosperitas-folyoirat/Monografia/ dokumentumok/Abel_Istvan_Penz_es_Kamat. pdf